mountainmochi/Data_Science_Portfolio/README.md

 The project analyzed Bitcoin’s historical trade data from January 2012 to March 2021, focusing on minute-to-minute OHLC prices and trade volume.
 Bitcoin markets were influenced by factors including trade volume and price points; high volume often signaled increased returns, while price fluctuations indicated market volatility.

 Models such as ARFIMA, ARIMA, ETS, and SARIMA were employed to achieve accurate forecasting.
-These models captured market dependencies and integrated past behaviors into predictions, providing a comprehensive understanding of Bitcoin market trends.
+These models captured market dependencies and integrated past behaviors into predictions, comprehensively understanding Bitcoin market trends.

 *Programming Language: R*